If you would like to know how to train effectively, without accumulating unnecessary miles, choose a training plan.

 Average 10K time for men

-The average 10K time for men is 58:24 minutes, which means that the average pace is 9:24 minutes per mile.
-To be among the fastest 10% of men, you must run below 43:37 minutes (the average pace of 7:01 min/mi), and to be among the fastest 1% of men, you must run below 34:37 minutes (the average pace of 5:34 min/mi).
+To be among the fastest 10% of men, you must run below 43:37 minutes (the average pace of 7:01 minutes per mile), and to be among the fastest 1% of men, you must run below 34:37 minutes (the average pace of 5:34 minutes per mile).

 PercentileTimePace (min/mi)Pace (min/km)